One dimensional weighted Ricci curvature and displacement convexity of entropies: Introduction

-Now, we are concerned with the characterization problem of lower $N$-weighted Ricci curvature bounds in the case of $N\in (0,n)$.
-We focus on the case of $N=1$, especially a curvature condition
+Now, we are concerned with the characterization problem of lower bounds on the $N$-weighted Ricci curvature in the remaining case of $N\in (0,n)$.
+We focus on the case of $N=1$, especially a condition

-for $\kappa \in \mathbb{R}$ introduced by Wylie and Yeroshkin \cite{WY} from the view point of the study of weighted affine connections.
-Wylie and Yeroshkin \cite{WY} have observed that the curvature condition (\ref{eq:Ricci curvature assumption}) is equivalent to a lower Ricci curvature bound by $(n-1)\kappa$ with respect to some weighted affine connection.
+for $\kappa \in \mathbb{R}$ introduced by Wylie and Yeroshkin \cite{WY} from the view point of the study of weighted connection.
+They have observed that the curvature condition (\ref{eq:Ricci curvature assumption}) is equivalent to a lower Ricci curvature bound by $(n-1)\kappa$ with respect to weighted connection (see Proposition \ref{prop:interpretation of curvature condition} below).
 They further established comparison geometry under the condition (\ref{eq:Ricci curvature assumption}) (more precisely, see Subsection \ref{sec:Geometric analysis}).
-In this paper, we will prove that the curvature condition (\ref{eq:Ricci curvature assumption}) can be characterized by a convexity of entropies on the Wasserstein space.
-Using the equivalence, we conclude inequalities of Brunn-Minkowski type, Pr\'ekopa-Leindler type and several functional inequalities under the condition (\ref{eq:Ricci curvature assumption}).
+In this paper, inspired by the interpretation of the curvature condition (\ref{eq:Ricci curvature assumption}) via weighted connection, we will prove that the condition (\ref{eq:Ricci curvature assumption}) can be characterized by a convexity of entropies on the Wasserstein space.
+Based on the equivalence, we conclude interpolation inequalities such as the Pr\'ekopa-Leindler inequality, the Borel-Branscamp-Lieb inequality, and the Brunn-Minkowski inequality.